semmlerino/CurveEditor/documentation.md

 3. **Shortcut System**:
    - Global keyboard shortcuts managed through the ShortcutManager
-   - Custom event filter for special key handling
+   - All shortcuts (global, view-specific, dialog-specific) are registered and connected via ShortcutManager
-   - Context-specific shortcuts for different operations
+   - Direct key handling via `keyPressEvent` or `eventFilter` has been removed

 This documentation will be updated as the application evolves and new features are added.